 Analyzing United Airlines Holdings's Unusual Options Activity

-United Airlines Holdings (NASDAQ:UAL) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $50.76 following the option alert.
+On Friday, shares of United Airlines Holdings (NASDAQ:UAL) saw unusual options activity.
+After the option alert, the stock price moved up to $51.09.

 Bullish And Bearish Sentiments